umutondersu/dotfiles/README.md

-# My Dotfiles for Ubuntu WSL
+# My Dotfiles for Pop!\_OS Desktop

-This Repository contains my configuration files on my WSL Ubuntu system
+This Repository contains my Pop!\_OS sconfiguration files.
+Should be able to work the same in any Ubuntu Based Linux Distro

 ## Requirements